TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 * *Revenue: >5%*

 ## 7. Ethical considerations
-This section is important as it helps to identify and evaluate the potential ethical risks and limitations of the proposed solution, and to demonstrate that the project team has considered these factors in their planning.
+This component is important as it helps to identify and evaluate the potential ethical risks and limitations of the proposed solution, and to demonstrate that the project team has considered these factors in their planning.
 It also helps to communicate a realistic expectation of the project outcome and to align the stakeholders on the ethical implications of the project.

 Some elements that might be included in this section are: